NetherlandsForensicInstitute/asmtransformers/asmtransformers/README.md

 This project started focussed on implementing the concepts from jTrans for ARM-assembly code in a clean and concise way (see release v.1.0.0).
-The current version of this repo consists of the code to train, finetune and evaluate a multilingual model of ARM64, AMD64, RISC-V and I386 assembly code.
+The current version of this repo consists of the code to train, finetune and evaluate a multilingual model of amd64, arm64, i386 and riscv64 assembly code.

 Applications
 ------------